IzzyLVA/DoS/README.md

-# DDoS Stress Tester v4.0
+# DoS Stress Tester v4.0

 **WARNING: This tool is for testing and educational purposes only.
 Misuse of this tool for illegal activities may be subject to severe penalties.**